-Clinton has repeatedly said the US will not support Cuba’s re-entry until it embraces the democratic principles outlined in the group’s charter, halts human rights violations and releases political prisoners.
+Washington had repeatedly said the US would not support Cuba’s re-entry until it embraced the democratic principles outlined in the group’s charter, halted human rights violations and released political prisoners.

-The US stance on Cuba has left it increasingly isolated in the region as Latin American countries have restored diplomatic relations with Cuba and pushed for an end to a crippling US economic embargo.
+Latin American countries have restored diplomatic relations with Cuba in recent months and also pushed for an end to a crippling US economic embargo.

-However, since taking office in January, the Obama administration has called past US policy a failure and moved to strengthen ties with the Caribbean island.
+And since taking office in January, the Obama administration has called previous US policies a failure and moved to improve ties with the Caribbean island.

-In April, Washington lifted curbs on travel to Cuba, as well as money transfers, by Cuban-Americans with relatives in Cuba.
+In April, Washington lifted some curbs on travel to Cuba as well as money transfers by Cuban-Americans to relatives there.

-It has also announced in the last few days that Cuba had agreed to resume talks on immigration to the US and begin discussions on direct mail links.
+It has also announced in the past few days that Cuba had agreed to resume talks on immigration to the US and begin discussions on direct mail links.